RAzaALy/RAzaALy/README.md

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/eNAsjO55tPbgaor7ma/giphy.gif" />

 ## Summary
- I'm creative, collaborator and leveraging my experience as a MERN STACK
-        Web Developer and concentrate on elegant design and user experiences.
+  I'm creative, collaborator and leveraging my experience as a Fullstack Web Developer and concentrate on elegant design and user experiences.
 I hold hands-on experience in identifying web-based user interactions simultaneously with designing and implementing highly responsive user interface components by deploying react concept.
-Proficient in translating designs and wireframes into high-quality code, and writing application interface code via Javascript and ReactJs workflows.
+Proficient in translating designs and wireframes into high-quality code, and writing application interface code via Javascript and ReactJs workflows.Extensive use of Node J$ environment using NPM, Mongo DB and Express.J$ along with Mongoose.J$ to create server side applications.Responsible for creating RESTFUL Web Services to serve data to the front-end application in JSON format.
+Expertise in creating the user validation forms and using the RESTful services for sending the data to the server.
 <br />

 ## Skills